✦ Video source requirements

 ✦ Review page for 360 video

-Vimeo PRO and Business members can use the video review page to share their 360 video quickly and securely.
+Vimeo PRO, Business, and Premium members can use the video review page to share their 360 video quickly and securely.
 The review page’s in-video notes are not currently supported for 360 video and will be disabled automatically.